hyosung11/Launch-School/Courses/journal.md

 05:58 Before study session with Alex.
 Ready to go.

 07:35 Kids have delayed opening and I struggled with the Typoglycemia problem again with Alex.

+08:46 Get to the point of accelerated returns on my practice as my skills develop.

+10:56 Alex figures problems out with simple solutions.
+It's great.

+12:16 Able to solve Typoglycemia Generator without looking at any solutions in about 30 minutes.
+Okay.